 MSAC Individual Artist Award (IAA)Prior to 2012

-Halton’s work since then incorporates some of the repetition and pattern developed in her fabric designs.
-Her more recent body of paintings and drawings displays a growing vocabulary of mark-making, a refinement of technique and a deepening psychological engagement.
+Her recent body of work displays a growing vocabulary of mark-‐making, a refinement of technique and a deepening psychological engagement.
 In 2013 a family tragedy precipitated her beginning to use clay.
-The physicality of the material allowed Halton to explore her emotions while at the same time opened up new ways of looking at the larger social issues brought up by the tragic event.
+The physicality of the material allowed Halton to explore her emotions while also opening up to new ways of looking at the larger social issues brought up by the tragic event.

 She has shown extensively throughout the U.S. Venues include the Orange County Museum of Art, Baltimore Museum of Art, Baltimore Clayworks, OK Harris in New York, Gallery K in Washington D.C., Malton Gallery in Cleveland, and the Creative Alliance in Baltimore, and the McLean Project for the Arts in Virginia.
 Her work has been included in numerous private and public collections.

 She was recently awarded the A.I.R.
 Vallauris in France, and a solo exhibition at Stevenson University.